qua-platform/qua-libs/bakary/readme.md

     - “symmetric_r' pads 0s symmetrically before and after the baked sample , putting one more 0 after it in case the baked sample length is odd

-Declaration is done before the QUA program as follows :
+Declaration is done before the QUA program as follows:

 ```
 with baking(config, padding_method = "symmetric_r") as b: